zaphosting/docs/docs/openmp-configuration.md

 #### Via Webinterface

-The most user-friendly method to edit the basic settings is by heading over to the **Settings** section on your gameserver's webinterface and searching for the appropriate settings there, as seen below:
+The most user-friendly method to edit the basic settings is by heading over to the **Settings** section on your game server's webinterface and searching for the appropriate settings there, as seen below:

 ![image](https://github.com/zaphosting/docs/assets/42719082/5e65fc4a-45ec-4696-8170-e7c6384dac8d)